maragudk/gomponents-datastar/README.md

 [Datastar](https://data-star.dev) attributes and helpers for [gomponents](https://www.gomponents.com).

-⚠️ This library is still incomplete and being developed.
-Stay tuned for updates! ⚠️
+⚠️ This library is still being developed, but mostly feature-complete.
+Make sure to create issues here on Github if you find any! ⚠️

 ```shell
 go get maragu.dev/gomponents-datastar